bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 - **Pod Template:** This defines the desired state of the pods being deployed, including the base image, ports to expose, and environment variables
 - **Replicas:** The number of instances of your application that should be maintained
 - **Selectors:** Labels that identify the pods managed by the deployment configuration
-- **Triggers:** Events that will cause a new deployment, such as a new image build
+- **Triggers:** Events that will cause a new deployment. `DeploymentConfig` and `BuildConfig` both support image triggers and configuration change triggers.
+Additionally, Deployments and StatefulSets can also use [image triggers](https://docs.openshift.com/container-platform/4.12/openshift_images/triggering-updates-on-imagestream-changes.html) which initiate updates when an image stream tag that the triggering resource points to is updated.

 Understanding these components is essential for correctly configuring your application's deployment.
 To read more about other configuration options, use `oc explain` command or this [kubernetes official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ### 2. Defining deployment strategies

-OpenShift supports several deployment strategies, including:
+OpenShift natively supports two deployment strategies:

 - **Rolling Deployment:** Updates the application gradually while keeping it available.
 Useful when you need zero-downtime deployments
 - **Recreate Deployment:** Replaces the entire application at once.Suitable when your application can tolerate downtime

+More complex strategies need to be set up explicitly:
 - **Blue-Green Deployment:** Swaps old and new applications in one operation, minimizing downtime.
 Requires double the resources
 - **Canary Deployment:** Deploys the new version to a small subset of users before rolling it out to everyone